Skip to Content

 14998 Cal Aero Dr., Chino, CA 91710-9085

 For families who are aviation enthusiasts, the Planes of Fame Air Museum is a definite must-see!
-The museum, located at the north side of the Chino Airport, strives to preserve aviation history, teach, and honor aviation pioneers with its exhibits.
+The museum, located on the north side of the Chino Airport, strives to preserve aviation history, teach, and honor aviation pioneers with its exhibits.

 The Planes of Fame Air Museum boasts a collection numbering close to 160 aircraft and “nearly a quarter of these fly regularly.”
-You can choose to explore by taking a self-guided tour, or request a guided tour online.
+You can choose to explore by taking a self-guided tour or request a guided tour online.

 The Sawdust Factory

-1525 Howard Access Rd Bldg.
+1525 Howard Access Rd., Bldg.
 F, Upland, CA 91786

-You pay for the project plus a $4 workshop fee.
+You pay for the project plus a workshop fee.
 But check the website before visiting; there are periodic no-workshop-fee days!
 The Sawdust Factory also hosts birthday parties.

 Amys-Farm-promo-baby-pig